tortoise/tortoise-orm/docs/expressions.rst

 F Expression
 ============

 The ``F`` Expression represents a model field value and enables database operations on field values without loading them into Python memory.
-This is particularly useful for atomic operations.

 Example of using F expressions for balance updates (this is just an example and such updates are not recommended for use in financial applications):